 As its name suggests, Stone Roastery is all about coffee.
 It’s roasted here, using Arabica beans to create brews of every kind: dark, sweet, nitro-dedicated, blonde and brunette espresso (plus, of course, decaf).
 The beans are ground and customers choose how they like their coffee created: brewed or pourover.

-Espresso is dark, smooth, syrupy and not the least bit bitter.
 Dark-roast is an elegant brew, at once strong and refined.
 Nitro is silk-smooth, going down more like an energy drink than a cup of Joe.
+Espresso is dark, smooth, syrupy and not the least bit bitter — magnificent when used as the base for an affogato, i.e. dolloped with a scoop of velvety vanilla from Aiken Ice Cream.

 Interesting coffee is half the story.
 The other half is cakes made by roaster Brad Stone’s mom and by his wife.
 They are some of the best in an area where excellent cakes abound.
 They’re great not because they are show-offy or outlandish.
 They aren’t crazy-large or dramatically inventive.
 But they are beautiful in their own way, beautiful because they are Platonic ideals: simple 3-layer cakes or pound cakes or apple spice cake, each a model example of what it ought to be.